Schrodinger1926/Project-2/writeup.md

   After some experiments I decided to go with Augment Data.
 Nonetheless, it didn't gave any noticable benifit in accuracy.

-  Here is an example of an original image and an augmented image:
+  ![alt text][image17]

 ##### 2. Grayscale

   I decided to convert the images to grayscale because only a few colors (RGB) were available across the whole dataset like red, black, white.
-So color here doesn't really provide much information here, Moreover that may lead to overfitting.
+So color here doesn't really provide much information here, Moreover more weights to cater color would increase model complexity that may lead to overfitting.

-  Here is an example of a traffic sign image before and after grayscaling.
+  ![alt text][image16]

-  ![alt text][image2]
+  ![alt text][image15]
 ##### 3. Normalization

   Dataset was zero mean centered and scaled using `(pixel - 128)/ 128`.